The town of Arromanches is situated at the location of Gold Beach, one of the beaches where British troops landed on D-Day.

 There were two Mulberry Harbors, Mulberry A and B. The one at Arromanches was Mulberry B. Mulberry A was located near Omaha Beach.
 A storm two weeks after D-Day destroyed Mulberry A and damaged Mulberry B.

-Click here to read about our Normandy tours to visit Arromanches.
+Click here to read about our Normandy Day Tour from Paris that visits Arromanches.